kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 ## Proposal

-`kubelet` will keep a list, since boot, of container images that required authentication and a list of the authentications that successfully pulled the image.
+For alpha `kubelet` will keep a list, since boot, of container images that required authentication and a list of the authentications that successfully pulled the image.
+For beta the list will be persisted across reboot of host, and restart of kubelet.
+Additionally, an API will be considered to manage the ensure metadata.

 `kubelet` will ensure any image in the list is always pulled if an authentication used is not present, thus enforcing authentication / re-authentication.